NikolasEnt/Vehicle-Detection-and-Tracking/README.md

 ![Test image 5](output_images/test5.jpg)
 ![Test image 6](output_images/test6.jpg)

 As we can see on examples above, the classifier successfully finds cars on the test images.
 However, there is a false positive example, so, we will need to apply a kind of filter (such as heat map) and the classifier failed to find a car on th 3rd image because it is too small for it.
 That is why, we will need to use multi scale windows.

 ### Implemented ideas:

+- Images were preprocessed by undistortion process from the [Advanced Lane Line](https://github.com/NikolasEnt/Advanced-Lane-Lines) finding project

 - To increase the classifier accuracy, feature extraction parameters were tuned.
 The data was augmented by flipped images.